LudovicARHIMAN/LudovicARHIMAN/README.md

 ###

-<p align="left">- 📚 I'm currently studying in IT (networks and telecoms with a cybersecurity speciality)<br>- ⚡ In my free time I code in python or, I learn cybersecurity on Try Hack Me</p>
+<p align="left">- 📚 I'm currently studying in IT (networks and telecoms with a cybersecurity speciality)<br>- ⚡ In my free time I code or, I learn cybersecurity on Try Hack Me</p>

 ###